Country 'til I Die

-Country 'Til I Die is the fifteenth studio album by American country music artist John Anderson.
+Country 'Til I Die is the fifteenth studio album by the American country music artist John Anderson.
 It was released in 1994 under the BNA Records label.
-The album produced the singles "Bend It Until It Breaks", "Mississippi Moon", and the title track, which respectively peaked at #3, #15, and #35 on the country singles charts.
+The album produced the singles "Bend It Until It Breaks", "Mississippi Moon", and the title track, which respectively peaked at Nos.
+3, 15, and 35 on the country singles charts.
 Also included were a new recording of Anderson's signature hit "Swingin'" and a cover of the Georgia Satellites hit "Keep Your Hands to Yourself".